 Death Valley Junction started out as a water stop along the Tonopah and Tidewater Railroad which operated from 1907 until 1940.
-In 1914 a 20-mile side spur was constructed from Death Valley Junction to the mines at Ryan near Death Valley This line operated until 1928 and carried Borax to the mill at Death Valley Junction for processing and packaging.
+In 1914 a 20-mile side spur was constructed from Death Valley Junction to the mines at Ryan, near Death Valley; the line operated until 1928 and carried Borax to the mill at Death Valley Junction for processing and packaging.

 The remains of the Pacific Coast Borax Company Mill can still be seen in Death Valley Junction directly across from the Amargosa Café.
-The railroad tracks were torn up years ago but it’s still possible to see the grade of the Tonopah and Tidewater Railroad in many places along Highway 127.
+Railroad tracks were torn up years ago but it’s still possible to see the grade of the Tonopah and Tidewater Railroads in many places along Highway 127.

 The hotel catered to railroad investors, workers, and tourists visiting Death Valley.
 For a few years, a Brill Passenger car (Death Valley Railroad) took passengers from the junction on a twenty mile trip to the edge of Death Valley and the Ryan Mines.
-From there tourist could take a tour of the mines and a ride on the mines Baby Guage Railroad.
+From there tourists could take a tour of the mines and a ride on the Mine Baby Gage Railroad.
 Death Valley RR ceased operations in 1931, the track was torn up and most of the rail cars and locos were moved to New Mexico.

-By the 1950s the Junction was not much more than a ghost town.
-It struggled along as a gas stop for travelers heading to death valley.
-The town saw a small revival in the mid-1960s when Marta Becket, a dancer, and actress, purchased the hotel.
-She renamed the theater to Amargosa Opera House and set about restoring the aging buildings.
+By 1950 Junction was not much more than a ghost town.
+It struggled along as a gas stop for travelers heading to Death Valley.
+The town saw a small revival in the mid-1960s when Marta Becket, a dancer and actress, purchased the hotel.
+She renamed the theater Amargosa Opera House and set about restoring the aging buildings.